doforce/github-trending/README.md

 }
 ```

-### Get all the all the avialiable trending languages if GitHub
+### Get all the all the avialiable trending languages in GitHub.
 For example,request this address:
 https://trendings.herokuapp.com/lang

 return:
 ```
 //status code: 201